 Nearly 120 years ago the motto “Deeds not Words” was adopted by Emmeline Pankhurst as the slogan of the Women’s Social and Political Union, which aimed to secure the right to vote for all women.
 This motto is more than relevant today given the continued challenges of inequality, injustice, disproportionality and lack of opportunity faced by these communities.

 We need individuals and organisations to step-up, sponsor, donate, support and scale the impact of other individuals and organisations aiming to help these communities that suffer from bias, prejudice, discrimination and, as we see yet again, racism.

-At Board Apprentice Global, we have always aimed and continue to address some of the challenges in our own board composition and the programmes we deliver to ensure quality and representation:
+At Board Apprentice Global, we have always aimed and continue to address some of the challenges in our own board composition and with the programmes we deliver to ensure quality, representation and impact (as below).

 1) A representative and diverse board

 -Our board is 57% female (vs 51% UK population) and 43% Non-White (vs 14% UK population)